 Internet of Things (also called “IoT”) is a network of smart devices.
-The devices need to be smart enough to gather, collect and report data – whether raw or after processing.
-This Internet of Things (IoT) FAQ post attempts to assist people who were recently introduced to this technology of connecting different devices to the Internet to share data among them or with the human.
+The devices must be smart enough to gather, collect and report data – whether raw or after processing.
+This Internet of Things (IoT) FAQ post attempts to assist people who were recently introduced to this technology of connecting different devices to the Internet to share data among themselves or with the human.

 Frequently asked questions about Internet of Things